kasper573/yas/README.md

 1. Shows how to roll your own [framework agnostic design system](libraries/design-system), with separate platform integrations like a [web based ui component library](libraries/ui) or a [PDF renderer](libraries/pdf), both based on the same design system but not limited by each others concerns.
 This is an extensible pattern that be continued to i.e. implement consistent design system bindings for react-native, webgl, email rendering, or anything really.

-2. Shows how organize and separate concerns among a multitude of packages in a monorepo, i.e. by enforcing a layered architecture using [dependency-cruiser](https://www.npmjs.com/package/dependency-cruiser), and shows several examples on modularization: above mentioned design system, and both a GraphQL and tRPC server divided into separate server, client and UI packages.
+2. Shows how organize and separate concerns among a multitude of packages in a monorepo, i.e. by enforcing a [layered architecture](#layered-architecture) using [dependency-cruiser](https://www.npmjs.com/package/dependency-cruiser), and shows several examples on modularization: above mentioned design system, and both a tRPC and GraphQL server divided into separate [server](apps/graphql-server), [client](integrations/graphql-client) and UI packages.

 3. Superb developer experience with fast and reliable tooling with respect our human limitations: The compiler and editor should do the heavy lifting, and while memorizing conventions is important, you should be allowed to forget and be reminded by the tools when you make a mistake, without any exceptions.
 The philosophy is that you should just clone this repository and start coding, and the tools will guide you to the right path.